X

 Take Your Insights Further

-With Lotame Analytics, you get valuable insights into how your audience interacts with your brand online, the behavior attributes associated with those interactions, and how those attributes affect the path to conversion and brand loyalty.
+With Lotame Analytics, you get valuable insights into how your audience interacts with your brand online, the customer behavior attributes associated with those interactions, and how those attributes affect the path to conversion and customer loyalty.
 Adding in second-party and third-party data helps you to take your insights even further, and you can also easily sync your Lotame Analytics data with other business intelligence platforms to help you get the most out of your data.
 With the insights you gain, you can identify high-performing audience segments, improve campaign performance, and grow your brand.

 5. Marketing Automation

 Marketing automation is another useful tool in omnichannel strategies.
 It can help save you significant amounts of time and effort, which enables you to get results faster.
-Automated modeling can also help you quickly create audience segments and adjust your targets as your campaign runs, and with automation tools, you can designate automatic responses to specific customer interactions.
+Automated modeling can also help you quickly create audience segments and adjust your targets as your campaign runs, and with automation tools, you can designate automatic responses to a specific customer interaction.
 If a customer likes a product advertisement on Facebook, for example, you can set your tools up to send an email automatically with a special offer for the product.

 5 Omnichannel Marketing Tips